dvsa/.github/README.md

         - `retention-days`: How many days to save the archive for if it's stored. (upload-artifact: `true`).
 Default is `7` days.
         - `build-command`: The command to run to build the project.
 Defaults to `npm run package`.
         - `node-version`: Defines the version of NodeJS is used for actions/install-deps.
 Default is `18.x`.
-        - `npm-version`: Defines the version of NPM that is used for actions/install-deps.
-Default is `latest`.
+        - `npm-version`: Global npm version to install before `npm ci`.
+Default is `''` (use the npm bundled with the selected node version).
+Avoid `'latest'` — triggers npm/cli#9151 on Node 22.
 1. Upload to s3

     Workflow downloads the archive created from the build workflow and pushes it to s3 with the commit id as a tag.
 Default only running on master branch.
 See examples before for more information.